isomerpages/moe-ncps/_parents-and-students/Information for Parents/Information for Parents.md

 * Please label your child’s/ward’s personal belongings.
 Teach your child not to leave his/her belongings unattended at all times.

-* Name tags should be ironed onto the right side of blouses/shirts and PE T-shirts.

 * If your child forgets to bring pocket money to school, he/she can approach the staff at the General Office for assistance.

 * The school encourages students to engage in silent reading before the flag-raising ceremony.